tokyoliyi/MacOSX-for-W650DC-DD/README.md

 + AppleALC.kext with  layout id 28

 For Intel graphics
++  IntelGraphicsFixup.kext
++  Lilu.kext
-+ FakePCIID_Intel_HD_Graphics.kext    FakePCIID.kext    IntelGraphicsFixup.kext    Lilu.kext    Shiki.kext
++ Shiki.kext

-For CPU PM (need to disable XCPM if you want HWP works well in kabylake cpu)
-+ NULLCPUPowerMangement.kext    with FakeCPUID 0x0106e0
+For CPU PM (In 10.13 we have native support)
 For USB
 + USBInjectALL.kext